iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 ![Widget](widgets/mihome-vacuum/img/previewControl.png)

 ## Bugs
-- occasional disconnections, however, this is not due to the adapter but mostly on its own networks
+- Occasional disconnections, however, this is not due to the adapter but mostly on its own networks
 - Widget at the time without function

 ## Changelog
 ### 3.2.0 (02.06.2021)
-* relase candidate
+* (MeisterTR) release candidate
-* get consumable after reset
+* (MeisterTR) get consumable after reset

 ### 3.1.10 (23.05.2021)
 * error fixed
 * add sentry

 ### 3.1.6 (05.05.2021)
 * minimize Disk write
 * minimized Messages
 * changed warn Messages to debug
 * extend Debuglog to find error for e2 vacuum
 * added getStates when map is changed

 ### 3.1.5 (03.05.2021)
-* try fix map error
+* try to fix the map error
-* Map64 chnaged. now without img tags
+* Map64 changed. now without img tags
-* add Multimap support (get romms and map when map is changed)
+* add Multimap support (get rooms and map when map is changed)
 * select Multimaps
-* fix error eith zone coordinates
+* fix error with zone coordinates
-* add Wifi
+* add WiFi
 * fix connection Problems
 * fix Valetudo map
-* add Mopstate
+* add Mop state
 * fix some objects

 ### 3.1.1 (18.4.2021)
  * Full rewrite
  * Fix map bug with multiple vacuums
  * fix performance Problems
- * better conntection to vacuum
+ * better connection to vacuum
  * fix bug in ReloadMap button
  * Show Goto and Zone States ti find places
  * and many more...

 ### 2.2.5 (2021-04-02)
 * added S7 Support
 * bugfixes for S5 Max and others

 ### 2.2.4 (2020-09-15)
 * (dirkhe) add config for send Pause Before Home

 ### 2.2.3 (2020-08-20)
 * (dirkhe) room DP are not deleted, on map change

 ### 2.2.0 (2020-08-13)
 * (MeisterTR) add test for Viomi and Dreame Api

 ### 2.1.1 (2020-07-10)
 * (bluefox) Refactoring
 * (bluefox) Support of compact mode added

 ### 2.0.10 (2020-07-05)
-* try to starting of cleaning 3 times, if robot not answers and some fixes
+* try to start the cleaning 3 times, if robot not answers and some fixes

 ### 2.0.9 (2020-03-05)
 * (dirkhe) add state info for room channels and change queue info from number to JSON